 Here are just some of the ways you can help:

 The health and welfare of our cats and dogs depend on maintaining a clean and sanitized environment.
-Volunteers help everyday with scooping litter boxes, cleaning kennels, washing food bowls and bedding, and sweeping and mopping floors.
-This is their home while they are with us and our shelter pets appreciate everyone’s efforts to keep it safe for them.
+Volunteers help every day with scooping litter boxes, cleaning kennels, washing food bowls and bedding, and sweeping and mopping floors.
+This is the animals’ home while they are with us, and our shelter pets appreciate everyone’s efforts to keep it safe for them.
 It’s not glamorous work, but if you’re willing to get your hands dirty, you will be rewarded with lots of contented purrs and arfs.
 Volunteers may choose to clean the kennels, the buildings housing our cats, or both.

 Walking dogs and socializing cats